Login

 School Context

-School of the Holy Spirit is a special school for students aged 4 to 18 years.
+School of the Holy Spirit is a special school for students aged 4-18 years.
 It caters mostly for students who have a diagnosis of ASD and/or Emotional Behavioural Difficulties who have an IQ of Borderline Average or above.
 Students are accepted into the school on the basis of a psychological report, a recommendation which fulfils the school’s criteria for enrolment, and when there is a place available for them at their age level.

-In general, every opportunity is taken by teachers to engage in initiatives and projects which will support students’ learning and enhance their lives in the areas of music, art, drama, physical and mental wellbeing and general life skills.
+Every opportunity is taken by teachers to engage in initiatives and projects which will support students’ learning and enhance their lives in the areas of music, art, drama, physical and mental wellbeing and general life skills.
 To this end, outside facilitators may attend the school or students may access programmes off campus.